atom-bowl/Atom_Bowl/README.md

 ---

+## Features Under Development

+- Generate using AI (Gemini 3.0 and Llama)
+- Accounts (available for testing)

 ## Credits
 - Question Bank A goes to official DOE questions parsed by @arxenix. @arxenix did not contribute to code, only to sets
 - Question Bank B goes to SciBowlDB's official question bank.